vladimir-trifonov/appc.mssql/README.md

 });
 ```

-If you want to map a specific model to a specific sobject name, use metadata.
+If you want to map a specific model to a specific table, use metadata.
 For example, to map the `account` model to the table named `accounts`, set it such as:

 ```javascript
 var Account = APIBuilder.Model.extend('account',{